simonambridge/RTFAP2/TransactionHandlers/README.md

 	Topic: NewTransactions	Partition: 0	Leader: 0	Replicas: 0	Isr: 0
 ```

 Warning!!!
-Delete the topic.
+If you ever need to delete the topic.
 (Note: The server.properties file must contain `delete.topic.enable=true` for this to work):

 ```
 $ $KAFKA_HOME/bin/kafka-topics.sh --zookeeper localhost:2181 --delete --topic NewTransactions